mchiuminatto/MVA_Crossover/README.md

 ### Data

-This study is based on FOREX data for the instrument EURUSD, format OHLC (Open/High/Low/Close) aggregated at a fix frequency of one hour (H1) in the period from 2015-01-01 22:00:00 until 2021-11-24 23:00:00
+The data for this study is for the instrument (currency cross pair) EURUSD, format OHLC (Open/High/Low/Close) aggregated at a fix frequency of one hour (H1) in the period from 2015-01-01 22:00:00 until 2021-11-24 23:00:00

 Sample: